IdahoLabResearch/DualSPHysics-INL/README.md

 3. The floating scheme cannot be enabled.
 This means that a boundary can be assigned a fixed condition or designated motion and the reaction force from granular particles on the boundary can be computed, however, free motion of boundaries upon interaction with granular particles is not allowed.

 ## Citing DualSPHysics-INL ##
-Theory of the code / Static Angle of Repose of biomass materials / Oedometer compression of biomass materials
+Theory of the code / Static Angle of Repose of biomass materials / Oedometer compression of biomass materials:

 •	Zhao, Y., Jin, W., Klinger, J., Dayton, D. C., & Dai, S. (2023).
 [SPH modeling of biomass granular flow: Theoretical implementation and experimental validation](https://www.sciencedirect.com/science/article/abs/pii/S0032591023004096).
 Powder Technology, 426, 118625.

 Other implementation used DualSPHysics-INL:

-Biomass flow in hopper and auger
+Biomass flow in hopper and auger:

 •	Zhao, Y., Ikbarieh, A., Jin, W., Klinger, J., Saha, N., Dayton, D. C., & Dai, S (2024).
 [SPH modeling of biomass granular flow: engineering application in hopper and auger](https://pubs.acs.org/doi/10.1021/acssuschemeng.3c08090).
 ACS Sustainable Chemistry & Engineering.
 12(10), 4213-4223.